 Is this your first year of Sonlight?
 Do you want to help your middle schoolers discover joy in learning?
 This One Year World History program could be the perfect choice for you.

-Most Sonlight students use our full two-year World History program (Cores G and H) at this point.
-Those full Cores give you a wonderful, deep study of world history.
-But if you are new to Sonlight and only have one year to spend on world history right now, we highly recommend Core W.
+Most Sonlight students use our full two-year World History program (History / Bible / Literature G and H) at this point.
+Those full programs give you a wonderful, deep study of world history.
+But if you are new to Sonlight and only have one year to spend on world history right now, we highly recommend W.

-Children ages 12 and 13 appreciate Core W the most.
+Children ages 12 and 13 appreciate level W the most.

 The goals of One Year World History